-We, Americans, now live in the second most obese country in the world with 70% of Americans dependent on prescription drugs (the vast majority antidepressants) costing 17% of GDP, 69% of adults have a chronic disease, 25% have two, 15.6% of our kids live in extreme poverty and 25% of kids attending public schools in the US are on the school food support program (for some kids the only meal they’ll have that day), with our average age declining since 2015.
-Just to name a few.
+We, Americans, now live in the second most obese country in the world, with 70% of Americans dependent on prescription drugs (the vast majority antidepressants) costing 17% of GDP, 69% of adults have a chronic disease, 25% have two, 15.6% of our kids live in extreme poverty, and 25% of kids attending public schools in the US are on the school food support program (for some kids the only meal they’ll have that day), with our average age declining since 2015.
+To name a few.
 Nothing technology has impacted positively or reversed.
 This is the underbelly of “excellence” we do not want you to see.

-In the case of technology, therefore, you would have to explain to me how a totalitarian monism embedded in the algorithms of technology is good for the world, an answer Sheryl Sandberg (Facebook) still owes me.
-For any static monism for humanity, deployed by technology platforms today, is bad for a world that revolves around dynamic relativity.
-The value of our meaningful differences crucial to human evolution, quite the opposite of the stifling groupthink promulgated by many infantile algorithms of technology.
+Therefore, in the case of technology, you would have to explain to me how a totalitarian monism embedded in the algorithms of technology is good for the world, an answer Sheryl Sandberg (Facebook) still owes me.
+Any static monism for humanity, deployed by technology platforms today, is bad for a world that revolves around dynamic relativity.
+The value of our meaningful differences is crucial to human evolution, quite the opposite of the stifling groupthink promulgated by many infantile algorithms of technology.

-So, technology in its current rat-race for valuations over value is, in essence, no different than the advent and populism of the tobacco industry, providing a temporal high thirty years later responsible for the 3rd leading death of Americans.
-Technology, the way we deploy it today, is in many ways making people submit to groupthink and narrowing the diversity of thought needed to breed outliers capable of expanding the fringe of human ingenuity.
-It attempts to turn us into robots, and with AI in tow, robots into humans.
-A sure way to kill humanity.
+So, technology in its current rat race for valuations over value is, in essence, no different than the advent and populism of the tobacco industry, providing a temporal high thirty years later responsible for the 3rd leading death of Americans.
+Technology, the way we deploy it today, is making people submit to groupthink and narrowing the diversity of thought needed to breed outliers capable of expanding the fringe of human ingenuity.
+It attempts to turn us into robots, and with AI in tow, robots into humans—a sure way to kill humanity.

 Can we build better technology?
 Absolutely.
-We can and must build technology that adheres to the operating-system of nature.
-For any conflict with nature will meet nature’s brutal sickle sooner.
+We can and must build technology that adheres to nature’s operating system.
+Any conflict with nature will meet nature’s brutal sickle sooner.
 I laid out those principles in The State of Humanity.